 We focus our work on limiting the threat of increased carbon emissions, deforestation and biodiversity loss from bioenergy production, and on convincing policy makers to speed up the switch from using climate-changing, polluting fuels for power generation and transportation to low and zero carbon alternatives.

-Indonesia’s biodiesel policy underwent progressive changes after the government achieved the target to implement the B20 policy in 2019, in accordance with the provisions in
+Indonesia’s biodiesel policy underwent a progressive change after the government succeeded in achieving the target to implement the B20 policy in 2019, in accordance with

 Policy Strategy for Improving the Traceability and Transparency of Crude Palm Oil (CPO) Feedstock For Biodiesel by Including Independent Smallholders In a Sustainable Supply Chain